ISU Choirs

 Q: Are there any tours?

-A: Tours vary from year to year, ranging from local appearances, to singing at major national venues, to international tours.
+A: Tours vary from year to year, ranging from local appearances to singing at major national venues, to international tours.

 Q: Do I need to provide my own concert attire?